Research areas and keywords

 - Social Sciences

-Mattsson teaches in public law, social welfare law and family law at advanced level at the Law School.
+Mattsson teaches in public law, health law and elder law at advanced level at the Law School.
 She have been a guest teacher at several American law schools, such as Emory Law School and Suffolk Law School, for several years.
-Currently, she is guest professor at Linnaeus University (25%) to lead a reserach group in child and family research.
+She runs the courses Health Law and Generational Conflicts in Law.

 Recent research outputs